15 Of The Best Places To Hide Easter Eggs, Because Everyone Likes A Challenge

 3. Mixed In With The Stuffed Animals

 Does your kiddo have a basket (or freewheeling pile) full of stuffed animals?
 Hide a few Easter eggs by mixing them in with the stuffed animals.
-According to Houzz, posing the stuffed animals so that they look like they're holding the egg is sure to amuse your little egg hunters.
+As Houzz explained, posing the stuffed animals so that they look like they're holding the egg is sure to amuse your little egg hunters.

 4. In The Mailbox